Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

-In this paper, we revisit the impact of the interference of a resonance signal with the QCD background in $t\bar t$ final states in an effective scenario in which a new pseudoscalar Higgs boson $A$, with a mass of about 350 GeV is present in the spectrum~\footnote{The $A$ state will nevertheless have properties that are similar to that of the pseudoscalar Higgs boson that occurs in the context of realistic extensions of the scalar sector in which other Higgs states are present, such as the two-Higgs doublet model (2HDM) \cite{2HDM}, possibly with an additional light pseudoscalar state (2HD+a) \cite{2HDa}.
+In this paper, we revisit the impact of the interference of a resonance signal with the QCD background in $t\bar t$ final states in an effective scenario in which a new pseudoscalar Higgs boson $A$, with a mass of about 365 GeV and couplings to top quarks that could lead to the signal advocated by CMS as a second possibility, is present in the spectrum~\footnote{The $A$ state will nevertheless have properties that are similar to that of the pseudoscalar Higgs boson that occurs in the context of realistic extensions of the scalar sector in which other Higgs states are present, such as the two-Higgs doublet model (2HDM) \cite{2HDM}, possibly with an additional light pseudoscalar state (2HD+a) \cite{2HDa}.
 The 2HDM option was discussed in Ref.~\cite{Cheung} in the context of the CMS signal, and we compare some of our results with theirs below.}.
 The $A$ state is assumed to couple most strongly to top quarks and be produced primarily in the gluon-gluon fusion process, $gg\to A$, which is mediated by triangular top quark loops.
 For the mass and couplings that yield the appropriate normalisation of the CMS signal, the decay width of the $A$ boson is almost fixed, constraining the possible magnitude of the interference between the $A$ signal and the QCD background.

 {There are both real and imaginary contributions to the interference: the former changes sign across the resonance peak, whereas the latter is negative~\cite{Nous}.
 The interference has a significant impact on the total $A$ production cross section, with the negative real interference extending to values of $m_{t \bar t}$ well beyond the nominal resonance width.
 As a result of the poor experimental resolution on the $t\bar t$ invariant mass of $\approx 20\%$ as reported by the CMS collaboration, the interference is difficult to observe experimentally.
-However, interference effects could be probed by precise measurements of $\sigma(t \bar t)$ over a wide range of $m_{t \bar t}$ values, or by measuring the $gg\to A \to t\bar t$ cross section at different collider energies.}
+Nevertheless, interference effects could be probed by precise measurements of $\sigma(t \bar t)$ over a wide range of $m_{t \bar t}$ values, or by measuring the $gg\to A \to t\bar t$ cross section at different collider energies, as we discuss below.}